4 Steps in Identifying Toxicity in Your Life

 Same with life, you need to look at the bigger picture so you can see if there’s something wrong.

 2.)
 Listen to your body — This can work wonders for you.
-Your body is a great tool in identifying what’s toxic in your life.
+Your body is a great tool for identifying what’s toxic in your life.

 Haven’t you noticed how your body feels really heavy after having a big argument with your spouse?
 Or after you’ve heard that one of your closest friends has been gossiping about you behind your back?